TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 The soul is apparently split into mind and spirit.
 The spirit is said to be made up of divine essence, and to rejoin this pool upon death; while mind goes to be judged by the Almighty, to pass into the Tranquiline Halls or Damnation.
 Their individual properties, or the manner in which these aspects interact, is not currently known.
 Though they are known to be able to exist separately from one another, with the mind existing without the spirit within the Tranquiline Halls.
 The soul is what is believed to be what one improves and transforms through virtuous actions, and through following their Glory and Calling, striving towards the perfected self.
 It is also where mankind's dual-nature resides, allowing them to commit both good and evil actions, shaping their self through those actions.
 When a prayer is burned, it is believed its soul is taken to the Almighty for him to hear and respond to.
-Vorinism teaches of something called the Soul's March, though little is known about what this describes.
+Vorinism teaches of something called the [[Soul's March\|Soul's March]], though little is known about what this describes.

 ## Religious texts
 Vorinism has a wide variety of sacred texts which guide their interpretation of the Almighty, his decrees, and human history.
 It holds *[[The Arguments\|The Arguments]]* as one of their central holy scriptures, which acts as a basis of much of their mythology and moral framework.
 In Jah Keved, Vorin women are expected to memorize passages from *The Arguements*.
 Other texts are held to be of deep religious and cultural importance as well, even if not described as a form of scripture, such as *[[Arts and Majesty\|Arts and Majesty]]*.
 The *[[Book of Endless Pages\|Book of Endless Pages]]* is an important text within the Devotary of Sincerity.
 It is a book of blank pages which teaches one to search for truth while holding on to one's faith, and that there are always more answers to be found.
 During the days of Old Vorinism, *[[The Way of Kings (in-world)\|The Way of Kings]]* was held as a very important and holy religious text.
-It, however, fell out of use in Vorinism over time.
-And is no longer used as a holy text within the faith by the Vorin year 1173.
+It, however, fell out of use in Vorinism over time and is no longer used as a holy text within the faith by the Vorin year 1173.

 ### Hermeneutics
-Historically, ardents believed that the revealed scriptures consistent not only of the written context, but held a more esoteric layer of meaning that could be revealed through mystical hermeneutics and numerology.
-Thus they would apply a system for interpreting and ascertaining the mystical meaning hidden within the exoteric text.
+Historically, ardents believed that the revealed scriptures were consistent not only in the written context, but that they held a more esoteric layer of meaning that could be revealed through mystical hermeneutics and numerology.
+Thus the ardents would apply a system for interpreting and ascertaining the mystical meaning hidden within the exoteric text.
 One major method of doing so was by assigning a numerical value to a name, word or phrase by reading it as a number, and using this to divine meaning.
 This became an "obsession" and such esoteric analysis was eventually banned.

 ## Moral Teachings
 ### Good and Evil